elaria-clash-of-the-worlds/game/README.md

 to steal its resources and stole... you?!

 ## `▶️` `Deployment`
-Just clone the repository and open the `index.html` file.
+Just clone the repository.
+The game is located in the `index.html` file, since this is a browser game.

 ## `🛡️` `Licence`
 MIT